Nelson O. Tyrone, Jr. Professor of History

 Professor of Law; Dean College of Arts and Science

 Lauren Benton is a comparative and world historian whose research focuses on law in European empires, the history of international law, and Atlantic world history.
-Her books include A Search for Sovereignty: Law and Geography in European Empires, 1400-1900 (Cambridge University Press, 2010) and Law and Colonial Cultures: Legal Regimes in World History, 1400-1900 (Cambridge University Press, 2001), which was awarded the J. Willard Hurst Prize and the World History Association Book Prize.
-She has coedited two books, including most recently, with Richard Ross, Legal Pluralism and Empires, 1500-1850 (New York University Press, 2013).
-A book currently in press with Harvard University Press and coauthored with Lisa Ford analyzes the British Empire and the origins of international law in the early nineteenth century world.
+Her most recent book (with Lisa Ford) is Rage for Order: The British Empire and the Origins of International Law, 1800-1850 (Harvard University Press, 2016).
+Other books include A Search for Sovereignty: Law and Geography in European Empires, 1400-1900 (Cambridge University Press, 2010) and Law and Colonial Cultures: Legal Regimes in World History, 1400-1900 (Cambridge University Press, 2001), which was awarded the J. Willard Hurst Prize and the World History Association Book Prize.
+Benton has coedited three books, including (with Bain Atwood and Adam Clulow) Protection and Empire: A Global History (Cambridge University Press, 2017) and (with Richard Ross) Legal Pluralism and Empires, 1500-1850 (New York University Press, 2013).